hyperledger-cacti/cacti/weaver/docs/docs/external/getting-started/test-network/setup-packages.md

 ### Credentials
 Make sure you have an SSH or GPG key registered in https://github.com to allow seamless cloning of repositories (at present, various setup scripts clone repositories using the `https://` prefix but this may change to `git@` in the future).

-Create a personal access token with `read:packages` access in github in order to use modules published in github packages.
+Create a personal access token with `read:packages` access in GitHub in order to use modules published in GitHub packages.
 Refer [Creating a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for help.

 ## Getting the Code and Documentation

-Clone the [weaver-dlt-interoperability](https://github.com/hyperledger/cacti/weaver) repository.
-The code to get a basic test network up and running and test data-sharing interoperation flows lies in the subfolder `tests/network-setups`, which should be your starting point, though the setups will rely on other parts of the repository, as you will find out in the instructions given on this page.
+Clone the [cacti](https://github.com/hyperledger/cacti) repository.
+The code to get a basic test network up and running and test data-sharing interoperation flows lies in the subfolder `weaver/tests/network-setups`, which should be your starting point, though the setups will rely on other parts of the repository, as you will find out in the instructions given on this page.

 ## Securing Components